coder-chick/ComputerNetworkingProject1/README.md

 A socket programming for UDP in Python where datagram packets are sent and received between Server and Client.
 The server packet drop rate is simulated to be 30%.
 The Round Trip Time (RTT) is calculated for 10 Pings and a proper socket timeout is implemented

+## This project contains the following:
+1. README.md
+2. The Server UDP Pinger Python code --> "UDPPingerServer.py"
+3. The Client UDP Pinger Python code --> "UDPPingerClient.py"
+4. The Project requirement document --> "CS5700ProgrammingProjectRequirements.pdf"
+5. A document explaining the code --> "CS5700Project1CodeExplanation.pdf"
+6. Screenshot of terminal from the Server --> "UDPPingerServerScreenShot.png"
+7. Screenshot of terminal from the Client --> "UDPPingerClientScreenShot.png"

 ## To Execute on the same network:
 From the computer terminal or a Python IDE terminal: